8 Spectacular Festivals of India

 Sufi music has always been a bridge between the East and West, promoting some of the most liberal and accessible aspects of Islam for centuries.
 Spiritual and passionate, enchanting and exciting, blissful and exotic, Sufi music is unlike any other.
 A trip to the World Sacred Spirit Festival is not only about enjoying the music, but also about exploring exotic destinations, old world forts and palaces, surreal desert beauty and fascinating cuisines.

-It is popular for international travellers to a stay at either Nagaur or Jodhpur for 3 days to enjoy the Sufi festival as part of a Rajasthan itinerary.
+It is popular for international travellers to a stay at either Nagaur or Jodhpur for 3 days to enjoy the Sufi festival as part of a Rajasthan itinerary during festivals of India.

 Nagaur Fort: 18 to 20 February 2019